-The upper deck is the hangout spot with a view; it also serves as an alfresco dining area and a front-row seat when transiting the Panama Canal.
+The upper deck is the hangout spot with a view; it also serves as an alfresco dining area and a front-row seat to enjoy the Central America scenery and when transiting the Panama Canal.
 And for early risers, this is the yoga deck as well.

 Food is a focus on the ship.
 The compact kitchen turns out fresh and fabulous meals that are served buffet-style, and the kitchen tour reveals how the pastry chef creates such delicious treats and desserts.
 The chef sources most of the food supplies locally, so expect to taste new tropical combinations along with American favorites like BBQ sandwiches with three homemade BBQ sauces.

 The UnCruise Adventures cruise line staff are the heart of the ship.
 Comprised of Americans and local Panamanian and Costa Rican expedition guides, they offer a local’s perspective and expertise on the region and tourism.
 Some of our port stops were the hometowns of the guides, and we loved seeing one guide’s mom come to visit and bring him his favorite food to eat!